serokell/ariadne/docs/usage-tui.md

   should perform a full restore: find all used accounts and addresses of the restored wallet in the blockchain.
-- `restore-from-daedalus-file name: String? file: FilePath full: Bool`: restore wallet from Daedalus's secret file. `full` argument has the same effect as for `restore` command.
+- `restore-from-daedalus-file name: String? file: FilePath full: Bool`: restore wallet from Daedalus's secret file. `full` argument has the same effect as the `restore` command.
 Please note that the restored wallet will have the same passphrase as in Daedalus.

 There is also a command to send a transaction from your wallet: